Zach-Shim/Asssembly/README.md

 opcode        -(An), <ea>            <--- still not tested
 opcode        (xxx).W, <ea>          <--- have been lightly tested and should work with current test file
 opcode        (xxx).L, <ea>          <--- have been lightly tested and should work with current test file
 opcode        immediate, <ea>        <--- this one is not implemented yet

+Post-increment doesn't seem to be working if used after other addressing modes

 I also haven't tested with loading in data from opcode_test with a starting/ending address above a Word (right now I've been testing with $7000)
 </p>